Frequently Asked Questions

 - At Edmonds Community College we use a placement test called ACCUPLACER.

-- If English is your second language, you may take a different version of the ACCUPLACER class LOEP.
+- If English is your second language, you may take a different version of the ACCUPLACER called LOEP.

 Should I prepare to take the ACCUPLACER/LOEP test?